HPC meets interactive Data Science and Machine Learning

 - Full control about accounting and resource management

-- Job scheduling according to user specific roles
+- Job scheduling according to user/project specific roles

 - User maintained, containerized environments